If You're Home-schooled

 These tests—the College Level Examination, the Advanced Placement test, and the International Baccalaureate test—can earn you college credit at Central.
 The scores should be sent directly from the testing agency to the Office of Assessment and Testing.

-Step 6: Please visit and schedule an individualized tour.
+Step 6: Visit and schedule an individualized tour.

 We welcome visits—in fact, we think your campus visit will tell you a lot more about us than we can in print or on the web.
 Schedule an individualized campus tour Monday-Friday and meet with a faculty member or academic advisor in your specific area of interest.
 More about visiting with us …